 For a travel survival kit that goes into the trunk of your car, bottles of water are handy.
 But if you’re traveling abroad and carrying the pack on you, find a good refillable water bottle.
 It’s now the norm to find water bottle refill stations in airports and most public transport hubs.
 Save the planet and reduce your plastic use by purchasing a reliable refillable water bottle.
+(Amazon link)

 Purchase a pre-made first aid kit or make you own for your travel survival kit.
 Be sure to make a first aid kit that has bandages, antibiotic ointment, pain reliever, and hand sanitizer, as well as small scissors and tweezers.
 Other things handy to have in a first aid kit are water purification tablets, anti-diarrheal and anti-nausea meds, and oral rehydration salts.
 Oral rehydration salts are helpful if you experience fever, the stomach flu, extreme hiking or other activity, or experience any type of severe dehydration when traveling.